Pulmonary hypertension

 • Class IV.
 Symptoms occur at rest and during physical activity.
 Any type of activity causes increasing discomfort.

-Your health care team may use a risk calculator that considers your symptoms and test results to understand what type of treatment is needed.
+Your healthcare team may use a risk calculator that looks at symptoms and test results to understand what type of treatment is needed.
 This is called pulmonary hypertension risk stratification.

 Treatment

-It often takes some time to find the most appropriate treatment for pulmonary hypertension.
+It often takes some time to find the best pulmonary hypertension treatment.
 The treatments are often complex.
 You usually need a lot of health checkups.

 Medications